PTP (artist collective): History

 In 2009, New York City born and based artist GENG PTP started a wide-ranging music blog on hip hop, hardcore, and punk; his friend NOTE assisted him and handled visuals and design.
 Geng named the platform Purple Tape Pedigree after Wu-Tang rapper Raekwon's 1995 hip hop classic Only Built 4 Cuban Linx (often called "the purple tape" for the colored plastic of its original cassette release); the album came out the same year Geng, then in his teens, transitioned from cassette decks to turntables, going on to collaborate with the Atoms Family hip hop collective in the late '90s and produce beats for Dipset in the early 2000s.
 Friends soon joined Geng and Note in writing for the blog, creating visuals, organizing radio sets, booking performances, and eventually releasing music.

 The first two official Purple Tape Pedigree releases came out in 2012 and 2015; after the second, Celestial Trax's Ride Or Die EP, PTP began to release recordings more frequently.
 As the platform grew into a collective with a distinct identity not solely affiliated with hip hop or DJ culture, Geng began exclusively using the acronym PTP.
 Later he resumed using the full name and acronym interchangeably, explaining in 2021 that he doesn't feel a need to "put the Raekwon reference to the side" given the name's personal significance and potential to draw attention to a "lineage" that might otherwise be overlooked.

 As PTP gained greater recognition, the collective began to prioritize using their platform to provide support for community members in need.
 In 2018, PTP started a live performance series called Silent Weapons to raise money for organizations including Books Through Bars, The Bronx Freedom Fund, Black Alliance for Just Immigration, and Kids in Need of Defense.
 PTP has published several photo books, the first of which was also called Silent Weapons; the volume, by photographer Richard R. Ross, documents the first year of performances in the namesake series.
 In 2017, PTP released a benefit album for Puerto Rico following Hurricane Maria, and in 2020 PTP was noted for donations to racial justice initiatives, as well as for including a PDF of Alex S. Vitale’s The End Of Policing with all digital purchases.

+In 2024, PTP announced RESIST COLONIAL POWER BY ANY MEANS NECESSARY, a massive 95-track compilation raising funds for Gaza and Haiti.
+The sprawling release eschews hierarchy, with a wide range of artists (including a²z, Algiers, Bergsonist, bookworms, Dakn x Hiro Kone, DJ Manny, E L U C I D, Fatboi Sharif x Malik Abdul-Rahmaan, gushes, HxH, June McDoom, Kevin Richard Martin & KMRU, Omar Ahmad x Myyuh, Rachika Nayar, RaFia, subt.le, Swaya, Tati au Miel, The Body, Yaeji, and many more) included in alphabetical order.
+The release's Bandcamp page credits pro-Palestinian organization Within Our Lifetime for inspiring the title.